Until last month.

 We began our FIAR journey with The Story About Ping.
 We had actually read the story a while back ago, but “rowing” the book made it SO much more meaningful, and the story itself quickly became a favorite for my kids.

 We started off with an oral reading and discussion, using the FIAR Christian Character and Bible Supplement to guide our conversation.
 That first day was rather interesting.
 I found that my son had a hard time with understanding why Ping had to get a “spanking” since he didn’t think he had done anything wrong.
-We talked about the consequences to our actions, both positive and negative and why obedience was important.
+I heard him out, and we discussed it a bit further.
+We also talked about consequence in general, both positive and negative, and why obedience was important.
 We also discussed the importance of using discernment when making decisions and ended up going much deeper than I had anticipated.
 It really was fruitful in many ways.

 Over the next four days, we did a number of hands-on activities.
 First, we read about life in China in Children Just Like Me.